Pat Hare: Biography

 Hare was reported to have been introverted when sober (once married to Dorothy Mae Good, with whom he had a son and two daughters), but he had a serious problem with alcohol abuse.
 Shortly after the "Cotton Crop Blues" recording, he recorded a version of the early 1940s Doctor Clayton song "I'm Gonna Murder My Baby" on May 14, 1954, which has since been released on the 1990 Rhino Records compilation album Blue Flames: A Sun Blues Collection.
 The record also features power chords, which remains "most fundamental in modern rock" as "the basic structure for riff-building in heavy metal bands."
 According to Robert Palmer, the song is "as heavy metal as it gets."
 According to the album liner notes, "I'm Gonna Murder My Baby" is "doubly morbid because he did just that".
 In December 1963, Hare shot his girlfriend dead in Minneapolis and also shot a policeman who came to investigate.
-At the time of his arrest, he was playing in the blues band of Muddy Waters.
-He was replaced in the band by the guitarist James "Pee Wee" Madison.
+At the time of his arrest, he gave police his occupation as "window washer".
+He had been fired from the Muddy Waters before moving to Minnesota (replaced in the band by the guitarist James "Pee Wee" Madison).
 Hare pleaded guilty to murder and spent the last 16 years of his life in prison, where he formed a band named Sounds Incarcerated.
 He developed lung cancer in prison and died in 1980 in Saint Paul, Minnesota.